Eroica/greedy-ocr/README.md

 ![License: zlib](https://img.shields.io/badge/License-zlib-blue.svg)

+# Notice

+Changes in LÖVE 11.0 made the current code incompatible.
+I'm looking into updating the code to run with the current version of LÖVE, but for the time being you would need to use LÖVE 0.9.2 to run the program: https://bitbucket.org/rude/love/downloads/

 # greedy-ocr

 `greedy-ocr`  is a *document-specific* OCR engine that works by looking for *prototype* letters on a given document.
 Consider the following document (just an extract, not a full page):